-For years it was rumored that Tesla might be building their own AI hardware to power their full self-driving technology after hiring several prominent chip architects, including Jim Keller from AMD (who has since left).
-Now with the recent Tesla Autonomy Day for investors, we have the full details around the hardware specs, which we detail below.
+For years it was rumored that Tesla might be building their own AI hardware, dubbed Hardware 3.0 (or AP3) to power their full self-driving technology after hiring several prominent chip architects, including Jim Keller from AMD (who has since left).
+Now with the recent Tesla Autonomy Day for investors, we have the full details around what’s now called the Full Self-Driving Computer (or FSD Computer for short), including all the hardware specs, which we detail below.

 Full Self-Driving Computer (aka Hardware 3)

 Tesla launched its efforts to build the Full Self-Driving (FSD) Computer, also known as ‘Hardware 3’ (or AP3) back in early 2016 when they realized there were no other good solutions on the market.
 Two years later, in late 2018, the FSD Computer went into production – amazingly fast for such a project.

 Previously, up until early 2019, Tesla vehicles, including the Model 3, S and X all used NVIDIA hardware to power the neural network used for Full Self-Driving (or previous Enhanced Autopilot) features, specifically the NVIDIA DRIVE PX 2 AI computing platform.
 This was introduced in late 2016 and coined, ‘Hardware 2.0’ or AP2.
 There was a small update since then that some call ‘Hardware 2.5’ (AP2.5), but Tesla disputes its significance.
 Prior to AP2, the original ‘Hardware 1.0’ AP1 cars with first-generation Autopilot capabilities utilized the Mobileye EyeQ 3 platform.
 Learn more about Autopilot features in this article.